-Chaetosiphon fragaefolii-strawberry aphid: Microscopic exam, molecular diagnosis (PCR) and species identification (PCR and sequencing)
+Chaetosiphon fragaefolii-strawberry aphid: Microscopic exam; Molecular diagnosis (PCR); Molecular species identification (sequencing)

 This insect is an aphid belonging to the Aphididae family, Homoptera order, characterized by a soft body with piercing mouthparts, which serve to feed on the nutrient-rich liquids of plants.
 Approximately the size of the head of a pin, in large quantities they can weaken plants significantly, damaging flowers and fruit.
 Chaetosiphon fragaefolii, commonly known as strawberry aphid, which belongs to the genus Chaetosiphon is the biggest pest for strawberries.
 Adults are 0.9 to 1.8 mm long, oval, pale green in color, and have long pale green-yellow siphons.
 There are adult winged forms, but not all adults have wings; those that do develop them do so in response to overcrowding, nutritional or environmental signals.
 On the plant, they can be found on the underside of the leaves, concentrated at the base of the petiole.
 Their distribution is worldwide; however, they are more frequent in the United States, Argentina and Chile.